sanyamjain231/adani/README.md

 - Express.js
 - TypeScript
 - SQLite
-- JWT (JSON Web Token) for authentication and authorization
+- OAuth and JWT (JSON Web Token) for authentication and authorization

 ## Authentication and Authorization